 The Apostle Paul himself warns us that this will happen (1Ti 4:1) shortly after he completes his ministry, spreading deception and infecting the churches.
 (Ac 20:29-30)

 And at the end of his life, the Apostle Peter himself, whom Christ especially commissioned to care for His sheep (Jn 21:16), precisely describes what we find here: some things Paul writes are very hard to understand, which the unlearned and unstable wrest to their own destruction.
 (2Pe_3:16)

-So, those who aren’t zealous of God’s Law (Ps 119:20), who aren’t meditating in it day and night (Ps 1:2) and trying to obey all of it that they can (Ps 119:6), thinking Paul teaches us to live any other way, dismissing any part of Torah, are not rightly dividing the Word; they’re missing God’s heart: the Spirit of Christ in every true believer delights in Torah.
+So, those who aren’t zealous of God’s Law (Ps 119:20), who aren’t meditating in it day and night (Ps 1:2) and trying to obey all of it that they can (Ps 119:6), thinking Paul teaches us to live any other way, dismissing any part of Torah, are not rightly dividing the Word; they’re missing God’s heart, and why He gave His Law to us (1Ti 1:5): the Spirit of Christ in every true believer delights in Torah.
 (Ro 7:22)

 Our capacity for delight has a singular purpose: to enable us to enjoy a single Person — Jesus Christ.
 This is what we’re made for.
 (Re 4:11) As we discover Him, we’re willing to give up anything and everything for Him.
 (Php 3:8)

 Christ is preciousto those who believe on Him (1Pe 2:7); in other words, those who don’t find Him precious haven’t yet found Him … they aren’t believers.
 Very few do find Him (Mt 7:14); these are the chosen of God.
 (Jn 6:44)

 Christ Himself likens the disposition of the elect to a merchantseeking the finest pearls; trained to prize those of immense worth, he finds a single pearl of such incomparable value that he sells everything he owns to acquire it.
 (Mt 13:45-46)